Kismuz/btgym/README.md

 ****
 ### <a name="issues"></a> [Current issues and limitations:](#title)

+- matplotlib backend warning: appears when importing pyplot and using `%matplotlib inline` magic before btgym import.
+It's recommended to import btacktrader and btgym first to ensure proper backend choice.
 - not tested with Python < 3.5;
 - by default, is configured to accept Forex 1 min. data from www.HistData.com;
 - only random data sampling is implemented;